malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # Part IV - Problems in Biological Control Processes

+The focus of this article now shifts from generic "agents" of any form to biological organisms with complex brains.
+I shall start by reviewing some human concerns that relate to meta-management and for which suggestions have been made about their connection to human consciousness.
+This will be followed by an examination of potential meta-management processes within human brains.

+Like many others, I focus on humans in order to avoid the ambiguity and uncertainty inherent with topics such as intelligence and subjective experience within the larger animal kingdom.
+This should not be taken to imply any statement about that larger animal kingdom.
+In fact I do make a few points in relation to other animals in a later part.

+Now that this article is focused on biology, and humans in particular, the reader will also notice that some of the terminology shifts to be more human-centric.

 # IV.1 Interlude: Environment, Body, and Cognitive Processes

 Before continuing, it'll be useful to do a deep dive into the interactions between the three key systems of: external environment, body, and the cognitive processes.
 This is key because it explains the importance of independent modelling of env, body and CP, and thus why "I" becomes so prominent in the computation that produces subjective experience.